binaro-xyz/dattel-client/README.md

 **TODO: This is still very much a work in progress.
 Neither the code nor this README is done yet.
 Expect breaking changes.**

 Take a look at the [CircleCI sample config](/doc/sample-circleci-config.yml) to see how to deploy to a dattel-managed site from CI.
+A [sample config including Hugo builds](/doc/sample-circleci-config-hugo.yml) is also provided.

 ## Example